 - Chia Seeds - If you don't have chia seeds on hand feel free to omit and just add a little less milk, as chia seeds help to thicken the smoothie.

 - Yoghurt - Vanilla Yoghurt or Greek Yoghurt work well.
-If your Greek Yoghurt is unsweetened, you may wish to add a tsp or two of liquid sweetener.
+If your Greek Yoghurt is unsweetened, you may wish to add a teaspoon or two of liquid sweetener.
 You can also sub for coconut yoghurt, or omit entirely.

 - To make Vegan / Dairy Free - Choose a dairy free milk and sub yoghurt for coconut yoghurt or omit entirely.